 Basically, what I’m trying to emphasize in this post is that the odds are against you.
 Wait.
 That also sounds depressing.
 Um…

-A week and a half ago I posted the query points system, in which one needs to score 10 points out of a 30 points system (Professionalism/Book Idea/Credentials) in order to get a manuscript requested.
+A while back I posted the query points system, in which one needs to score 10 points out of a 30 points system (Professionalism/Book Idea/Credentials) in order to get a manuscript requested.
 But what Conduit pointed out in the comments section is that the whole “resonance with agent” factor is extremely important and that there’s an undefinable X Factor at play in queries.

 This is completely true.
 And I think people need to take it into account when querying and reacting to rejections.

-We agents give tons of advice on how to write a query letter, and you authors spend hours and hours crafting the perfect query letter.
-But because of that resonance factor, which is hugely important… I might just not get your project.
-It’s not my fault, it’s not your fault, we can’t control it, it’s just part of the process.
+It’s not their fault, it’s not your fault, no one can’t control it, it’s just part of the process.
 I think it kind of drives people nuts to think that there’s so much they can’t control when it comes to queries.
 So I have a recommendation: try not to think about it.

 RAINBOWS AND PUPPIES.